whole-tale/wt-design-docs/users_guide/compose.rst

 When a tale is created from an exeternally registered dataset (e.g., via DOI), you have the choice to mount the dataset read-only via :ref:`external data
-<external_data>` or for the contents of the dataset to be copied to the
+<external-data>` or for the contents of the dataset to be copied to the
 workspace, enabling you to write.
 Citations are automatically generated for read-only external datasets.